zhuyuqing/bestconf/doc/spark.md

 </table>
 Best Configuration for Spark
 --------
-We tuned 31 parameters for spark, the best value for each parameter is saved in [SparkPagerankConfig.txt](https://github.com/zhuyuqing/bestconf/blob/master/bestconfs/spark/bestconfForPagerank/SparkPagerankConfig.txt).
+We tuned 31 parameters for spark, the best value for each parameter is saved in [SparkPagerankConfig.txt](https://github.com/zhuyuqing/bestconf/blob/master/bestconfs/spark/bestconfForPagerank/SparkPagerankConfig.txt).<br>
+The best configure files with best configurations are [spark-default.conf]() and [spark-env.sh]().
 Script files
 --------
 [Script files for Master node](https://github.com/liujianxun-ict/bestconf/tree/master/scripts/spark-shells-master)<br>